2016 Serbian local elections: Kosjerić

 There was no municipal election in Kosjerić in 2016.
 The previous election had taken place in 2013, and the next election took place in 2017.

 Nova Varoš

 Results of the election for the Municipal Assembly of Nova Varoš:

 Branko Bjelić of the Serbian Progressive Party was chosen as mayor after the election.
 The government was supported by the Progressive alliance, the Sandžak Democratic Party (SDP), and the Socialist Party of Serbia.
 A Progressive delegate later defected to the opposition, and in September 2016 a new administration was formed with Radosav Vasiljević as mayor.
 Vasiljević's administration was supported by his own citizens' group, the Democratic Party, and New Serbia.

-Vasiljević formed a new coalition with the Progressives in 2017 and later joined the party.
+Vasiljević formed a new coalition with the Progressives in 2017.

 Požega

 Results of the election for the Municipal Assembly of Požega:

 Incumbent mayor Milan Božic of the Progressive Party was confirmed for another term in office after the election.
 He was removed from office in June 2019 after being arrested and was replaced by Đorđe Nikitović of the same party.